Learning Glass

 How Do I Use it?

-Developed by Penn State University, the One Button Studio is an automated video recording system that can be used without any previous video production experience.
+The Learning Glass is an automated video recording system that can be used without any previous video production experience.
 The design of the studio allows you to create high-quality video recordings without having to know anything about lights and cameras.
-You only need to bring your Mac compatible flash drive with you and push a single button.
+You only need to bring your Mac compatible flash drive.

-When you are finished recording you will have an .mp4 file on your USB drive.
+When you have finished recording you will have an .mp4 file on your USB drive that you can take with you or upload quickly to your online account.
 The .mp4 format can be played on most media websites (e.g. YouTube, Facebook, etc.).
 The mp4 can also be edited with mainstream editing programs for the Mac and Windows computer systems.

 General Policies

-To view more information about One Button Studio policies, please use the following link:
+To view more information about the Lightboard policies, please use the following link:

 Lightboard General Policies (PDF)